stephengold/Minie/README.md

 The controlled `Spatial` must include the model's `SkinningControl` or `SkeletonControl`.
 Usually this is the model's root `Spatial`, but not always.
-If unsure about the model's structure, use `RagUtil.findSControl()`.
+If unsure about the model's structure, use `MySpatial.listAnimationSpatials()`.
 For a very simple example, see [HelloDac.java](https://github.com/stephengold/Minie/blob/master/MinieExamples/src/main/java/jme3utilities/tutorial/HelloDac.java).